Human Growth Hormone (HGH) for Anti-aging

-Outline: HGH has an effect on almost all our tissues and organs, it enhances growth of various organs and tissues, muscle and bone, and increases protein synthesis.
+Synopsis: HGH has an effect on almost all our tissues and organs, it enhances growth of various organs and tissues, muscle and bone, and increases protein synthesis.
+Located in the center of our heads there sits a rather tiny but very powerful gland called the pituitary gland.
+Normal secretion of HGH occurs in a daily cycle, like a tide.
+It varies with exercise, sleep, stress and nutrition.

 You may feel 30, but your body keeps reminding you you're not.
 You fatigue easily.
 Your bones and joints hurt more often.
 The only part of your body that's thinning is your hair...